automated-assistant-systems/task-assistant-core/README.md

 - Telemetry event generation
 - File updates inside your repository

-This Action is designed to be consumed by Orchestrator workflows inside a repo.
+This Action is designed to be consumed by Automated Task Assistant inside a repo.

 ---